Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: At this security level, the security level is checking for strings such as "../" however there is a fatal flaw, that it only checks once.
 Meaning if I simply embed and repeat the ../ twice it will not be filtered and the command will still work as intended.

+Explanation of why the Low level payload failed: The Low payload used standard ../ directory traversal strings.
+The Medium level implements a filter that explicitly searches for and deletes the exact ../ and ..\ character sequences.

 ### Security Level: High

 Payload Used: ?page=file:///etc/passwd